levoai/docs/docs/beta/api-observability/install-guide/install-satellite.md

 ## Install on Kubernetes

 ### Prerequisites
-- Kubernetes version `xx.xx.xx` and above.
+- Kubernetes version `TBD xx.xx.xx` and above.
 - [Helm v3](https://helm.sh/docs/intro/install/) installed and working.
 - The Kubernetes cluster API endpoint should be reachable from the machine you are running Helm.
 - `kubectl` access to the cluster, with `cluster-admin` permissions.